4 Dead, 1 Wounded in Utah Shooting; Suspect in Custody

 A fifth person also was shot and is in the hospital.
 The suspected shooter is in custody.

-Corporal Rhonda Fields with the Grantsville Police Department said police are confident there was only one shooter and that there is no further danger to the community.
+Investigators are confident there was only one shooter and there is no further danger to the community, said Cpl.
+Rhonda Fields with the Grantsville Police Department.

 Fields could not immediately release the ages or names of the victims or suspect.
 She would not say whether any of the people involved were related to each other.
 Fields says they are still working to notify the family members of the victims.